princesingh/ecommerce_bigData/README.md

 eCommerce Using Cassandra DataBase (Eclipse Project)

 # Note
-I'm not supporting this project now, though I can provide support,Feel free to use this code.
+I'm not supporting this project now, Feel free to use this code.

 #Features
 1. Simple Login and Signup